erik78se/masterworker/TUTORIAL.md

 The last step to implement in juju relation is taking case of when a unit departs from a relation, the programmer should:

-  1. Remove any relational data associated with the departing unit from the relational dictionary with the *relation-set* hook tool.
+  1. Remove any relation data associated with the departing unit from the relation dictionary with the *relation-set* hook tool.

   1. Do whatever is needed to remove a departing unit from the service e.g. perform reconfiguration, removing databases etc.